ivan03hdez/galtea-server/README.md

 # Tech Stack

-This project uses mainly nodejs and Typescript as the core tech stack.
+This project uses mainly NodeJs and Typescript as the core tech stack.
 We also have a postgresql DB cluster hosted in AWS that is the store of this service.
 For managing dependencies we use npm (package manager).